19 Indiana Day Trips Perfect for Spring

 Perfect For: wildlife advocate

-Just outside of West Lafayette is where you will find Wolf Park, a 70-acre nonprofit park dedicated to providing habitat to wolves, foxes, bison, and other animals for educational purposes.
+Just outside of West Lafayette is Wolf Park, a 70-acre nonprofit park dedicated to providing habitat to wolves, foxes, bison, and other animals for educational purposes.

 2 Wolves in Indiana's Wolf Park